 These species live in a hot, tough, and harsh climate in their natural habitat.
 They prefer arid deserts, semi-desert, and scrublands to grow in.
 The landscape in these ecosystems is generally rocky, and the temperature extremes are considerable.
-When things get too difficult, the hardy leopard gecko goes underneath the surface!
-Leos will burrow underground and undergo a condition of semi-hibernation if it becomes too cold.
+The hardy leopard gecko goes underneath the surface when things get too difficult!
+Geckos will burrow underground and undergo a condition of semi-hibernation if it becomes too cold.

-Leopard Gecko Habitat Setup – How to Select a Right Tank for your Leopard gecko:
+Leopard Gecko Habitat Setup – How to Select the Right Tank for your Leopard Gecko:

-When it comes to finding a residence for your gecko, there are a few things to think about.
+When finding a residence for your gecko, there are a few things to consider.
 Before making your decision, consider these given tips in your mind:

 There’s No Way Out:

 It’s important that your cage is escape-proof.
 This is for the safety of your gecko.
 A glass enclosure/tank is an excellent option.
-Wire/mesh would not be an appropriate enclosure since it would not enable you to adjust the temperature/climate, in addition to providing openings where the leos may getaway/stuck.
+Wire/mesh would not be an appropriate enclosure since it would not enable you to adjust the temperature/climate and provide openings where the geckos may getaway/stuck.